Air Manila Flight 702: Crew

-Synopsis
+Accident

 Air Manila flight 702 crashed while attempting to takeoff from runway 6L of Naval Air Station Agana at 14:47 Greenwich time on 4 June 1976.
 Seconds after lifting off from the runway the No. 3 propeller feathered.
 Witnesses reported that the plane lifted off the runway near the 7,500 marker of the 10,015 foot runway; also noting that despite the one feathered propeller the takeoff seemed normal.
 After the failure the plane flew at varying altitudes between 75 and 100 feet for a while, then flew level for 1,600 feet before crashing into terrain past the end of the runway; dragging across a hill, pushing through a chain link fence, and striking a car on the highway before stopping in a vacant space before exploding.
 All 45 people on board plus the driver of the car struck by the aircraft were killed.
 Two people who lived near the crash site incurred severe injuries from the explosion.